fasteddiegarcia/austincodingacademy.com/_posts/2016-08-23-designers-who-code.md

-Learn more about [Austin Coding Academy](//www.austincodingacademy.com/)'s coding program and revamp your career with our HTML/CSS and our Javascript class.
+Learn more about [Austin Coding Academy](//www.austincodingacademy.com/)'s coding program and revamp your career with our HTML/CSS and our JavaScript class.